Can I get a mortgage on a fixed term or zero hours contract

 Assessing and minimising risk

-Getting a mortgage on a fixed term contract is already a struggle.
-Why would you risk another failed credit search?
+As if getting a mortgage on a fixed-term contract wasn't already tough enough.
+So, why would you risk another failed credit search, another blot on your copybook?

-Too many black marks on your credit could jeopardise any home ownership dreams you have.
-There's a more secure way to get a mortgage on a fixed term contract.
+Too many black marks on your credit could jeopardise any homeownership dreams you have.
+There is a more secure way to get a mortgage on a fixed-term contract.

 The imperative need for specialist mortgage lending

 In our industry, there's one unequivocal name in contractor mortgage lending: The Halifax.
-Again, they've challenged the status quo and offer fixed term workers mortgages.
+Again, they've challenged the status quo and offered fixed-term workers mortgages.

 Moreover, you can even get mortgages now for people on zero hour contracts.